PsyTeachR/mcs-conv/docs/16-regression.md

 ## Activity 8: Assumption checking {#regression-a8}

-It's now time to check the assumptions, which for regression are a little bit more involved than they were for ANOVA.
+Just like with ANOVA, you can't check the assumptions until you've run the regression so now we'll do that to check whether there's anything to be concerned about.
+As we covered in the lecture, the assumptions for regression are a little bit more involved than they were for ANOVA.

 1. The outcome/DV is a interval/ratio level data
 2. The predictor variable is interval/ratio or categorical (with two levels)